 The payload contains the following fields:

-version (required, int): Version number for this list format.
+version (required, string): Version number for this list format.
 The version number shall be changed if the format/contents of the STI-CA list is modified or extended.

 exp: The timestamp after which the service provider considers this list of STI-CAs no longer valid.
 This field shall be a number containing a NumericDate value, which is recommended to be updated daily.
 The Service Provider shall request an updated list at some short interval before the current list expires (an interval of one hour is recommended).